Richard-Sti/richard-sti.github.io/_pages/about.md

 {% include base_path %}

-Hi!
+Hey there!
 I'm Richard, a Physics master's student at [Ludwig-Maximilians-Universität München](https://www.en.uni-muenchen.de/), [Faculty of Physics](http://www.en.physik.lmu.de).
 My research interest lies in the interface between fundamental physics and machine learning in the fields of gravitational-wave cosmology and galaxy formation.
 On the theory side, I am interested in theories of gravity and, on the computational side, in applying novel machine learning methods to existing Bayesian inference tools.

 Research